-Rear-end car wrecks are the most frequent type of accident throughout the states of Georgia and Tennessee, and the various injuries affiliated with these collisions cost injured victims millions each year in medical fees, rehabilitation, and ongoing recovery.
+Rear-end car wrecks are the most frequent type of accident throughout the states of Georgia and South Carolina, and the various injuries affiliated with these collisions cost injured victims millions each year in medical fees, rehabilitation, and ongoing recovery.

 Rear-end accidents happen when the front bumper of one vehicle collides with the back end of another vehicle also known as a “fender bender.”

-These types of impacts are considered to be relatively minor car accidents; however, even low-speed crashes can result in serious injury.
+These types of impacts are considered to be relatively minor car accidents; however, even low-speed crashes when you are rear-ended can result in serious injury.

 In fact, rear-end collisions traveling as little as five mph can contribute to significant symptoms leaving 10% of vehicle occupants with whiplash syndrome.